-ABC considers FC unacceptable and unethical and has adopted a risk based approach to manage its exposure to FC risk.
+ABC considers financial crime unacceptable and unethical and has adopted a risk based approach to manage its exposure to financial crime risk.
 This enables ABC to focus its control framework on those customers, products, channels and jurisdictions that are assessed as carrying a greater FC risk.